SolaceSamples/solace-samples-mqtt/docs/_tutorials/request-reply.md

 ### Sample Output

-If you start the `basicReplier` with a single argument for the Solace message router host address it will connect and wait for a message.
+If you start the `basicReplier` with arguments specifying your Solace messaging connection details, it will connect and wait for a message.
 Replace HOST with the host address of your Solace VMR.

 ```
-$ ./build/staged/bin/basicReplier <HOST>
+$ ./build/staged/bin/basicReplier <host:port> <client-username> <client-password>
 BasicReplier initializing...
-Connecting to Solace broker: tcp://HOST
+Connecting to Solace messaging at <host:port>
 Connected
 Subscribing client to request topic: T/GettingStarted/request
 Waiting for request message...
 ```

-Then you can send a request message using the `basicRequestor` again using a single argument to specify the Solace message router host address.
+Then you can send a request message using the `basicRequestor` with the same arguments.
 If successful, the output for the requestor will look like the following:

 ```
-$ ./build/staged/bin/basicRequestor <HOST>
+$ ./build/staged/bin/basicRequestor <host:port> <client-username> <client-password>
 BasicRequestor initializing...
-Connecting to Solace broker: tcp://HOST
+Connecting to Solace messaging at <host:port>
 Connected
 Requesting Reply-To topic from Solace...